What is a VA loan down payment and should you pay it?

 Become more competitive in the market

-Borrowers who live in a hot housing market might find that putting down some money upfront shows that you’re a more serious buyer.
+Putting down some money upfront can indicate to sellers that you’re a more serious buyer.
 Some of your funds could be put down as earnest money — cash you have in escrow to show the seller you want to purchase the home.
-It could make you more competitive, especially when there’s been more than one offer.
-It’s important to note that a lot of homes are receiving more than one offer in this hot housing market.
-In fact, recent data from the National Association of Realtors shows that the average home is receiving nearly five offers.
+It could make you more competitive, especially in heated housing markets: In fact, recent data from the National Association of Realtors shows that the average home is receiving more than three offers.

 Also, your VA loan application won’t automatically be approved.
 While there aren’t strict requirements for credit scores, you might want to make a down payment to strengthen your application and chances for approval.
 Making a down payment could also improve other factors lenders look at, such as your maximum debt-to-income (DTI) ratio.